An introduction to filtered and synthetic spectra: Acknowledgements

 \section{Acknowledgements}

 First and foremost, I would like to thank my PhD advisor, Lennart Meier, for all of the extensive feedback he provided on everything I wrote, for the problems he suggested me to work on, and for the way he shaped my mathematical thinking.
 Much of the material in these notes was born out of my collaborations with Christian Carrick and Jack Davies.
 I would like to thank Shaul Barkan, Robert Burklund, Irakli Patchkoria, and Piotr Pstr\k{a}gowski for teaching me so much synthetic mathematics, for answering my questions patiently, and for the interest they showed in my work, which was incredibly encouraging.
 Large portions of these notes grew out of my attempts to better understand the Omnibus Theorem of Burklund--Hahn--Senger; their work has been very influential.
-Thank you to Miguel Barata, Bastiaan Cnossen, and Marius Nielsen for reading and giving feedback on earlier versions of these notes.
+Many thanks to John Rognes for his many and detailed comments and corrections, and thank you as well to Miguel Barata, Maite Carli, Bastiaan Cnossen, Marius Nielsen, and Ryan Quinn for catching typos and feedback on earlier versions.

 These notes were written as part of my PhD, which was supported by the NWO grant \texttt{VI.Vidi.193.111}.
-I would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Equivariant homotopy theory in context} (supported by EPSRC grant \texttt{EP/Z000580/1}), where parts of these notes were written.
+Parts of these notes were written during my stay at the Isaac Newton Institute for Mathematical Sciences, Cambridge, during the programme \emph{Equivariant homotopy theory in context} (supported by EPSRC grant \texttt{EP/Z000580/1}).